nunofachada/perfandpubtools/README.md

 exec_time = gather_times('Quicksort', sortfolder, 'time_quick_1000000_*.txt');
 ```

-The first parameter of [gather_times] names the list of gathered times, and is
+The first parameter names the list of gathered times, and is used as metadata by
-used as metadata by other functions.
-The second parameter specifies the folder
+other functions.
+The second parameter specifies the folder where the [GNU time]
-where the [GNU time] output files are located.
-The vector of execution times is
+output files are located.
+The vector of execution times is in the `elapsed`
-in the `elapsed` field of the returned structure:
+field of the returned structure:

 ```matlab
 exec_time.elapsed